Dr. Cecilia Bergh:

 However, they stop running when they are warmed by increasing the air temperature.
 So I looked for a place to warm her and thought of a storage room I never seen anyone enter.
 I knew that if I had asked for permission to use it, my request would probably have been denied.
 Therefore, I didn’t ask.
 I removed all the old books and cabinets form the room.
 I decorated it with some second-hand furniture from the hospital, and then brought in radiators and electric blankets to be able to keep the patient warm.
 After each meal (and there were 6 small meals each day), the patient rested for one hour in 35-40 C°.
 The warmth helped her go to sleep rather than run.
 But it was also very warm for me as I sat on her bed talking her to sleep!
 By providing her with external heat, she stopped burning calories by exercising to maintain her body temperature, thereby allowing her to regain her weight.

 The patient went in remission after 9 months of treatment and she is still healthy more than 20 years later.
 Today, she is a respected attorney in the European Union with high self-esteem and great outlook on life.
-The greatest reward is when a patient goes in remission and today we have 1400 patients that we have treated to remission.”
+The greatest reward is when a patient goes in remission and today we have more than 2000 patients that we have treated to remission.”